Victor Kiriakis: Storylines

 In late 2010 Victor befriends and soon develops feelings for Maggie Horton.
 While still married to Vivian Alamain, Victor begins to woo the recently widowed Maggie.
 Vivian is furious, and plots to bury Maggie alive out of jealousy.
 By chance, it is Vivian who is entombed, and after escaping, traps Maggie.
 Victor helps save her, but Maggie learns that Victor knew that Vivian had been in the casket and had done nothing.
 Freed due to lack of evidence against her, Vivian realizes that Victor loves Maggie and not her, and divorces Victor.
 Maggie and Victor are officially a couple as of March 2011, and have shared one long-awaited on-screen kiss.
 Victor and Maggie are married as of November 2011.

 Victor's character has finally developed into that of a rather crusty "elder statesman" of Salem, maintaining his position as the head of Titan Industries and the mighty Kiriakis family, but delegating more of the "heavy lifting" on both the legitimate and "shadier" fronts to other, younger family members and associates.
 Victor's scenes have become fan favorites of late due to his biting sarcasm and witty one-liners, and his general desire to see family and friends safe and happy as he rounds out his twilight years.

 In April 2014, Victor hosted his grandnephew Sonny's wedding to Will Horton.

 While Victor remained happily married to Maggie, his life took a dramatic turn when his much younger brother Deimos showed up in early 2016, blaming him for his imprisonment many years before Victor settled in Salem.
 Deimos vowed to steal everything that Victor held near and dear, and even arranged for Maggie to have an accident which led her to break her back and become crippled once again.
 Maggie struggled for many months to regain the use of her legs, dealing with severe depression as a result, but with patience from Victor, was able once again to walk.
 Victor was shocked also during this time by the sudden murder of his arch-enemy Stefano DiMera by his daughter-in-law, Hope Brady.

+In August 2023, Victor is killed off screen due to his plane crashing into the Mediterranean Sea.

+In the fall of 2023, it was revealed that Victor's long lost son is actually Xander Kiriakis, who was raised by his uncle Titus and his wife as his son and Victor's will was tampered by Brady's ex-wife, Theresa Donovan and his longtime friend and lawyer, Konstantin Meleounis (John Kapelos), who is bitter, because Victor left him out of the will.

+In June 2024, Victor appears in Konstantin's flashback to summer 2023, through an unseen actor, of his and Victor's last meeting where he watched Victor draft a new will.
+It is also revealed Konstantin sabotaged his plane which led to his death.